 This arrangement is unique in that it takes away a vast power load from your receiver or amplifier.
 So, it allows your receiver or amplifier to power your tweeters and the mid-range more easily.

 Due to the high degree of efficiency, you might find this subwoofer type the best option.
-The subwoofer’s small size and simple installation are another reason you could find them highly valuable.
+The subwoofer’s small size and simple installation are other reasons you could find them highly valuable.

 To learn more, check out our article on active vs passive subwoofers.